Skip to content

 The P0004 is considerably more efficient, runs much cooler, is more stable and considerably more reliable than an aging original Roland power supply.

 Having worked for the company, I have to say that I've always been a fan of Roland's power supplies.
 People use the term 'unreliable' but the truth is that they've been working just fine in tens of thousands of instruments all over the world, for decades.
 There is however, one exception and that's the power supply inside the JX-8P.
 In itself, there's nothing wrong with it but many JX-8P owners will know exactly what I'm talking about when I say that it's quite simply underrated.
-Of course I'm talking specifically about the +5V part of the PSU and crashes and locks ups aren't uncommon.
+Of course I'm talking specifically about the +5V part of the PSU and crashes and lock-ups aren't uncommon.

 On top of that, we need to think about the fact that these instruments are now several decades old.
 How much longer can we expect the very heart of the machine to last? 😒 Indeed, why would anyone risk a power supply failing and potentially bricking a gorgeous vintage synthesiser?
 I don't say that lightly.
 As an example, a common fault on the +/-15V lines pushes them to +/-21V.
 This could damage the sensitive analogue circuitry in the JX-8P.
 Fortunately the +5V supply in the JX-8P is independent and unlike the Super-JX, it isn't reliant on the +15V supply.